Forward Mid Logo

 or be assessed as scoring:

-• at least 8 points in the “ Moving Around ” portion of the Personal Independence Payment.
+• at least 8 points in the “ Moving Around ” portion of the Adult Disability Payment.

-• or 12 points in the “Planning and Following Journeys” portion of the Personal Independence Payment.
+• or 12 points in the “Planning and Following Journeys” portion of the Adult Disability Payment.

 If you do not meet the criteria above, you may have to attend an independent medical assessment to confirm that you are “unable to walk” or “ virtually unable to walk ”.